 Having said that, leave your business plan open-ended.

-Together with you development partner, you will create a product roadmap which will break down all the stages of your Android app development process, help you visualize the end result and the evolution of your app post-launch.
+Together with your development partner, you will create a product roadmap that will break down all the stages of your app development process, help you visualize the end result and the evolution of your app post-launch.

-The input your will get from your Android app development partner or a qualified consultant should guide your strategy to a technically feasible solution that will lead you to your business goals.
+The input you will get from your Android app developer or a qualified consultant should guide your strategy to a technically feasible solution that will lead you to your business goals.

 3. Master the basic Android app development concepts: Programming languages, open source platforms, IDE, development methodology.

 Software professionals sometimes have a hard time switching from tech jargon to the plain ole English.